starlake-ai/mcp-openapi-proxy/README.md

 - **Simple Mode Option:** Offers a static configuration alternative via FastMCP mode.
 - **OpenAPI Specification Support:** Compatible with OpenAPI v3, with potential support for v2.
 - **Flexible Filtering:** Allows endpoint filtering through whitelisting by paths or other criteria.
+- **Payload Authentication:** Supports custom authentication via JMESPath expressions (e.g., for APIs like Slack that expect tokens in the payload, not the HTTP header).
+- **Header Authentication:** Uses `Bearer` by default for `API_KEY` in the Authorization header, customizable for APIs like Fly.io requiring `Api-Key`.
 - **MCP Integration:** Seamlessly integrates with MCP ecosystems for invoking REST APIs as tools.

 ## Installation